ghastsantos/BMI-Calculator/README.md

 ## 💻 Project

-MyLinks is a repository site for projects and personal links
+This website is a BMI Calculator

 - [Access the finished project online](https://ghastsantos.github.io/BMI-Calculator/)